kierangilliam/config/README.md

 ## Profiles

 - `common` Configuration and software I want across all machines
-- `ssh-client` Additional configuration and software I want when SSH'ing into a remote server
+- `development` Additional configuration and software for programming development, like Python

 ## How this works